Visitors' Preferences at Chinese Historical Sites

 Abstract

 Traveling to diverse locations for leisure purposes is known as tourism, and it offers a variety of vacation experiences, including activities, healthcare, education, and religious, beachside, or rural getaways.
 People can escape their everyday life, learn new things, and enjoy the arts thanks to it.
-Both personal growth and cross-cultural exchange are facilitated by tourism.
+Tourism facilitates both personal growth and cross-cultural exchange.
 Nonetheless, diverse traveler tastes drive individuals to particular cities, nations, or areas.
 The goal of this study is to present a current typology of Chinese visitors based on experience and centrality, pinpointing their preferences and building a thorough profile.
 Prior research conducted in China has investigated the factors that influence this typology, including socio-demographic factors and tourism characteristics such as prior knowledge and on-site activities.
 It's interesting to note that this study found little difference in preferences between multi-day tourists from rural areas of China and local day-trippers.

 Graphical Abstract